 A key focus is reporting, writing and editing features and news for magazines and online sites, but students also dive into all forms of modern journalism, from books and long-form narratives to blogs, videos, podcasts, data visualizations and social media.
 Entrepreneurial skills, including self-marketing, are emphasized throughout the SHERP sequence and especially in a new class focusing on developing sound business models for digital science journalism projects.
 Investigative science journalism is also an important curricular focus, as evidenced by a recent investigation conducted by Professor Charles Seife and his SHERP students into fraudulent drug studies submitted to the Food and Drug Administration.
 The powerful results of this faculty-student collaboration were published in 2015 in JAMA-Internal Medicine and Slate.

 Visual and aural science journalism is woven into the curriculum from the first semester, when every SHERP student learns to produce videos and podcasts under the tutelage of expert teachers.
-There is also a class on data mining, analysis and visualization taught by graphics editors at the Times.
+There is also a class on data mining, analysis and visualization.
 The curriculum reflects our philosophy that effective journalism education today must be platform-agnostic: the content of the story should dictate its form, not vice versa.
-Whether they do most of their work in print, online or over the air, our graduates thrive in the fast-changing science journalism landscape because they are comfortable telling stories on mulltiple platforms, in many ways.
+Whether they’re working in print, online or over the air, our graduates thrive in the fast-changing science journalism landscape because they are comfortable telling stories on multiple platforms, in many ways.

 Where We Work: NYC, the World Capital of Science Journalism